pts/oix-wcfd32/README.md

   OpenWatcom 1.0 *bld/w32loadr*: *loader.c* (for *x32run.obj*), *cmain32.asm*,
   *x32start.asm*, but the *x32fix* program is not provided.

-  We can work this around by using PMODE/W 1.33 and *wcfd32dos.exe* from wcfd32-port instead.
+  We can work this around by using PMODE/W 1.33 and *wcfd32dos.exe* instead.

 * The OSI implementation for OS/2 and DOS loader (which loads *w32run.exe*):
   It can be grabbed from the first 0x2800 bytes of *binw/wasm.exe* and